coveo/coveo.analytics.js/README.md

 In most common integration usecases, you will be using Coveo pre-wired components (e.g. jsui, headless or atomic) to handle communication with the Coveo backend.
 These components have their own specific apis to handle event logging.

 When you are not using any specific Coveo web component, you need to send these events payloads explicitly, use the `send` action to transmit an assembled payload to the usage analytics backend.
 See the [Usage Analytics Events](https://docs.coveo.com/en/2949/analyze-usage-data/usage-analytics-events) documentation for description of the payload contents.
-The following event types are supported in coveoua
+The following event types are supported in coveoua:

 -   `search`: sends a [client side search](https://docs.coveo.com/en/1502/build-a-search-ui/log-search-events) event.
 -   `click`: sends a [click event](https://docs.coveo.com/en/2064/build-a-search-ui/log-click-events).